The Dedupe and Match add-on enables you to

 The Group Selection tab

-instance, as in the screen shot below, you can require that at least one record in each group being considered must have a Lead Source of Partner
+instance, as in the screen shot above, you can require that at least one record in each group being considered must have a Lead Source of Partner

 Notice that this setting is different from the filter setting in the Deduped Records tab, in that the filter setting limits the entire range of